Jourama Falls is like no other. It's a pristine environment that terraces down into the valley and is a prime place to canyon.

 Two Bolts River Right of exit shute.

-Could not find any anchors to get down next 25m waterfall.
+There's no anchors to get down next 20m waterfall.
 Exit pool River Right, careful slabbing traverse to major gully behind monolith down to long pool.
 Exit long pool at outlet (River Left), rockhop to above short falls.

 Option 2: Climb around River Left arete of monolith to large tree for semi-dry abseil.